 You may also see a host of other benefits from directing traffic to your pages on Amazon.
 Increasing the number of sales of your product can help you rank better and you can re-engage with those buyers to leave a review on Amazon (which will positively impact organic efforts).

 If you’re thinking this is an amazing idea and have already planned these campaigns out in your mind, there are a couple problems that come up.

 Remarketing becomes a big challenge when you’re directing traffic to sites that you can’t place a pixel on!
 Not everyone is going to buy the first time they see your ad or click to your Amazon product page.
 Re-targeting those people can help drive more sales and decrease your CPA.
 If you’re using carousel ads to showcase a few products, you also lose the ability to dynamically remarket that product back to the end-user.

 A way to compensate for that lack of remarketing would be to use video in your creative.
 You’ll be able to build a remarketing audience of people who watched some of your video which is better than the alternative of nothing!

 This could be a huge drawback unless you have a great ability to track your conversions from these ads.
 Since one can’t place Facebook’s pixel on Amazon’s website, you’re going to have to get a little creative!

 Affiliate tracking may be your best option.
 If you create a unique affiliate link, you’ll be able to amend your URLs so you can track how many people are purchasing your product after clicking off of Facebook.
 You do lose the ability to track people who come back a second time directly through Amazon so it’s not perfect.

 This is something I’m seeing a lot of smaller brands trying; especially for fairly common products.
-There is no competing for expensive keywords on AdWords and you can use creative ads to help build brand recognition while still getting sales.
+There is no competing for expensive keywords on Google Ads and you can use creative ads to help build brand recognition while still getting sales.